Krissy510/knowledge-base/WiX/README.md

 - This folder contain all documenation about WiX toolset in my own version.

-# Why your docs over OG docs?
+# Why my docs over OG docs?

 1. The tutorial is too long to read.
 2. The documentation is often outdated.